apobbati/aind-sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The Naked twins solution requires the algorithm to operate on the unit that contains two boxes that have identical possibilities (e.g. '3 or 5').
+   Once the twins are identified, we remove those possibilities from it's unit (row, column, or sub-square).
+The constraint is the given row, column, or sub-square.
+Then, we can repeatedly run the naked twins algorithm to further reduce the puzzle until it can no longer solve the sudoku.
+Upon that even, we can repeatedly apply other solutions to see if that solves the entire sudoku.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: The two diagonals are merely two added units to the sudoku rules.
+The same rules (e.g. only choice) will apply to ensure the diagonals also meet the same constraints.
+In my code, I added the diagonals the `unitlist` which did not require any changes to the code itself.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame